gardener/landscaper/docs/tutorials/02-local-simple-blueprint.md

 # Develop a simple Blueprint with local artifacts

-In the first tutorial a nginx helm chart has been deployed using a blueprint and a helm chart that are uploaded as separate artifacts to the remote repository.
+In the first tutorial a nginx helm chart has been deployed using a blueprint and a helm chart that have been uploaded as separate artifacts to the remote repository.

 But with the component-descriptor it is also possible to have local artifacts which means that the blueprint, the helm chart and the component-descriptor are stored as one artifact.
 This simplifies the build and transport of the component as only one artifact has to be maintained.

 This tutorial uses the same resources as created in the [first tutorial](./01-create-simple-blueprint.md) but now the artifacts are completely self-contained.
-For detailed information see [the blueprint-installation-relationship](../concepts/InstallationBlueprintRelationship.md).
+For detailed information see [the blueprint-installation-relationship](../concepts/InstallationBlueprintRelationship.md#2-local-oci-blob).

 __Prerequisites__:
 - Component-cli (see https://github.com/gardener/component-cli)